woodwardwebdev/one_page_portfolio/README.md

 Personal portfolio page built with React

----

 ### Tools Used

-- create-react-app used to bootstrap the project
+- Create React App used to bootstrap the project
 - Material UI for UI elements
 - Material UI's makeThemes module for theming and styling
 - Formspree for handling contact forms and forwarding information